DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Black rhinoceros (Diceros bicornis).
+Black rhinoceros (Diceros bicornis) feeding.
 The black rhino is found in the thorn scrublands and open woodlands of southern and eastern Africa.
+It is usually a solitary animal.
 It feeds on vegetation using its prehensile upper lip to manipulate the foliage.
 Like all rhinos, it has poor eyesight, but excellent senses of smell and hearing.
-The front horn is larger, and can reach a length of 1.5 metres.
-The black rhino is usually a solitary animal.
+Its front horn, which is the larger, can reach a length of 1.5 metres.
 It can weigh over 3 tonnes, and must be approached with caution: due to its poor eyesight it will charge without provocation at any threatening object, reaching speeds of over 50 kilometres an hour.
-It is endangered by hunting for its horn.
-Photographed in Sweetwaters, Kenya.
+It is endangered due to hunting for its horn.

 Model release not required.
 Property release not required.